Hydr8gon/NooDS/README.md

 learning experience, and I'd like to keep it that way.
 If people are interested and get use out of it, that's a bonus!

 ### Downloads
-NooDS is available for Windows, macOS, Linux, Android, Switch, and Vita.
+NooDS is available for Windows, macOS, Linux, Android, Switch, Wii U, and Vita.
 The latest builds are automatically provided via GitHub Actions, and can be downloaded from the [releases page](https://github.com/Hydr8gon/NooDS/releases).

 ### Usage
 NooDS should be able to run most things without any setup.
 DS BIOS and firmware files must be provided to boot the